aws/aws-fpga/ERRATA.md

 6. Simulation of the [HBM monitor interface](./hdk/docs/AWS_Shell_Interface_Specification.md/#hbm-monitor-interface) is not supported in this release.
 The HBM IP always passes initialization and remains in an operating state for all tests.
 Simulation support for the HBM monitor will be added in a future release.

 7. AFIs created based on HDK XDMA shell or Vitis are not supported on F2 instances at this time.

-8. The following ddr simulation backdoor test is not working with 64GB memory:

-   - test_ddr_peek_bdr_walking_ones

 ## SDK